With over 7,100 employers, Waterloo co-op students work for an amazing range of organizations. Common types of employers

 Registration Coordinator, TK Events

 Rachel designed and planned events for clients including Dell, Facebook, and D2L.
-She created event plan proposals, managed registration sites, organized event logistics and materials.
+She created event plan proposals, managed registration sites, and organized event logistics and materials.

 Her major project was helping to plan a conference for 1,000 people, which she got to travel to Las Vegas to attend.

 Her various co-op positions in the event industry allowed the Speech Communication student to explore managerial roles and expand her professional network in preparation for her career.

 Marketing Assistant, CIR Realty